Understanding Type Effectiveness

 🧠 Memory Tips

-- • Practice with your favorite Pokémon's types first
+- • Practice using the types on your favorite Pokémon first.

 Ready for More Advanced Strategy?